danjwilko/password_manager/README.md

 - [ ] Deployment configuration

 ## Notes
-This is an **educational project** demonstrating Django security patterns and cryptographic best practices.
+This is an educational project demonstrating Django security patterns and cryptographic best practices.
 Not intended for production use without additional security hardening, styling tweaks and testing.

+I'm still learning as I continue to build and develop these projects in-between Uni study, so certain elements may be incomplete or not be implemented in the most optimal fashion.
+I am fully open to feedback and pointers so please comment and let me know your thoughts, observations or critique.